KQM-git/HSRNews/archive/668.md

 ### Game Updates and Improvements Overview

+■2024/08/23

+- Fixes an issue in the "Trailblaze: Friendship Is Magic!" event, where the Hazardous Waste Trashcan Official Trial has a chance of stage verification failure after the battle ends.

+- Fixes an issue where performing some specific operations during the "Tri-Action Trashcan" Official Trial in "Trailblaze: Friendship Is Magic!" has a chance of affecting event progress abnormally.

 ■2024/08/21

 - Fixes an issue where the stat values for the Magician: Trailblazer has a chance of being abnormal in combat for the "A Sea of Trashcan" stage in the "Trailblaze: Friendship Is Magic!" event.